30 Things To Do In The Netherlands – Suggested By Locals

 Bike through Amsterdam to find your favorite picturesque spot

-Just be aware that these evening canal cruises are (understandably) top-rated and rapidly sell out.
+Be aware that evening canal cruises are highly sought-after and sell out quickly.

-Anne Frank House, view from across the Prinsengracht
+Anne Frank House, viewed from across the Prinsengracht

 Anne Frank House in Amsterdam